angelinejohn/iOS-apps/README.md

 2. Tip calculator
 3. Convert Temperature
 4. Magic Eight Ball
+5. Calculator
-5. MyNotes app using CoreData and TableViewController
+6. MyNotes app using CoreData and TableViewController
-6. Meal Rater
+7. Meal Rater
-7. Meal Rater using CoreData and TableViewController - show the list of all the meals and their ratings in the tableview
+8. Meal Rater using CoreData and TableViewController - show the list of all the meals and their ratings in the tableview
-8. Meal Rating using CoreData - only one meal at a time
+9. Meal Rating using CoreData - only one meal at a time